The Nottawasaga Valley Conservation Authority

 The laid-back, peaceful environment that is enjoyed by visitors today is a definite change from years gone by.
 The many Monarch butterflies that call this area home during the summer make for a magical visit as they prepare for their journey south.

 Fort Willow and the Nine Mile Portage are part of the Route Champlain.
-Information about the history of Fort Willow is available in French on the Friends of Fort Willow website.
+For more information about the history of Fort Willow, visit the Fort Willow website

 Hiking trails at Fort Willow